 The Province is re-establishing the British Columbia Human Rights Commission.
-To do this thoughtfully, feedback is being gathered to help guide decisions on the role, functions and priorities of the new commission.
-There is much to think about, and sharing your thoughts is a meaningful way to contribute to a strong future for human rights in B.C.
-This site is dedicated to answering the questions you may have on human rights and gathering feedback on the issues that matter most to you.
+To do this thoughtfully, feedback was gathered to help guide decisions on the role, functions and priorities of the new commission.

-Our communities will be stronger when all British Columbians – no matter where they live or what they can afford – have access to effective human rights support.
-The Province aims to create a commission that is efficient, effective and equipped to protect, promote and defend human rights in British Columbia.
+Our communities will be stronger when all British Columbians – no matter where they live or what they can afford – have access to effective human rights support and services.
+With this commission, the Province aims to create a commission that is efficient, effective and equipped to protect, promote and defend human rights in British Columbia.

 Check back here in December 2017 to read the Parliamentary Secretary’s final report and recommendations to the Attorney General.

 This engagement is now closed.